tiayyba/CYT180_Lab2/README.md

 3. Sort the DataFrame by `failed_login_rate` in **descending order**.
 4. Display the **top 5 cities** with the highest failed login rate.
 5. In markdown cell, explain why is the failed login rate more informative than looking at failed login counts alone?

-## Documentation Requirements

-* Take one or multiple screenshots for **each task** above.
-* Each screenshot must clearly show:
-  * The Python code
-  * The output produced (If the output is too big, only show the first few lines)
-  * Your username and current datetime from a separate Windows Terminal.
-* Paste all screenshots into **one MS Word document**

 ---